ikovalenko92/MDP-Cloud/Grafana/Readme.md

 Then use http://docs.grafana.org/installation/ and install it for your system using the custom.ini included in the repo

-This is an additional guide on how to install Grafana as a windows serverice: https://www.youtube.com/watch?v=QJxk0V5i6qM
+This is an additional guide on how to install Grafana as a windows service: https://www.youtube.com/watch?v=QJxk0V5i6qM

 Add the data sources from influxDB using the information below: